j-hagedorn/journals_of/content/poems/2020-03-09-membrance-soren.md

 draws near you, infinite and intimate.

 Fire and crystal fuse your soul,
-a salt which coaxes
+a salt bloom which coaxes
-savour out of all it touches.
+savour into all it touches.

 In a world numb with measure,
-yours will be the tangled shadings,
+yours will be the dancing shadings,
 taste of ___ and ____ ___

 the crook in the divining rod